 With the advent of AI in the advertising landscape, we're seeing a new wave of creative potential.
 AI can generate visually striking content at a speed and efficiency that previous technologies couldn’t match.
 This has understandably raised concerns about whether creativity will be outsourced to machines or if traditional creative jobs will dwindle.

-Why AI Doesn’t Replace Creative Roles
+Why AI Doesn’t Replace Creative Teams

 However, it's essential to recognize that AI should not be viewed as a threat, but rather as a tool that enhances our capabilities.
-The ability of AI to produce multiple iterations quickly can free creative professionals to focus on refining and perfecting concepts, something that still requires a human touch.
+The ability of AI in advertising workflows to produce multiple iterations quickly can free creative professionals to focus on refining and perfecting concepts, something that still requires a human touch.
 While AI can handle routine tasks and generate initial ideas, the artistry and emotional resonance behind a successful campaign are elements that only experienced creatives can provide.

 In one recent campaign, we began with a base idea for a visual concept.
 From there, we utilized various AI tools to explore different directions quickly.
 These tools enabled us to generate multiple iterations of our initial idea, sparking our creative team into seeing solutions that would have been time-prohibitive if done solely by hand.